 Many people have a tendency to hold on tightly to something once they decide that it’s right or something that they want.
 This is normal and natural but unfortunately can also lead to conflicts if you and your spouse have decided on different things for your home.

 Anything that does not fall into the category of Most Important should not be something you argue over with your spouse, especially if the same choice does fall into their Most Important category.
-For example, if you want an aesthetically pleasing kitchen design, and your spouse feels that creating a healthy, sustainable kitchen is most important, then you may need to confine your choices to those materials that are both eco-friendly and aesthetically pleasing, such as choosing recycled glass counters, for example.
+For example, if you want an aesthetically pleasing kitchen design, and your spouse feels that creating a healthy, sustainable kitchen is most important, then you may need to confine your choices to materials that are both eco-friendly and aesthetically pleasing, such as choosing recycled glass counters, for example.
 You choose the ultimate colors and style, while you honor your spouse’s commitment to the material and source.
-Did you maybe dream of a kitchen with marble counters?
-That may be the case, but is the marble what’s essential or is it the style?
+Did you dream of a kitchen with marble counters?
+That may be the case, but is it the marble that's essential or is it the style?
 Because style can be found in other materials.
 If, however, it truly is the marble that’s the most important, then finding a locally sourced material, such as Vermont Danby or Texas Limestone may be the better choice for you both, as locally sourced materials are more sustainable than those quarried far away.